This guide has been updated on April 25 2025

 By default the coturn docker container uses the coturn's default configuration that is specified in the CMD Dockerfile

-If we need to edit the default configuration we can do so by specifing the volume command when running the docker container
+If we need to edit the default configuration we can do so by specifying the volume command when running the docker container

 This command maps the custom.conf file on the current directory to the turn server directory '/etc/coturn/turnserver.conf'